-- Teacher-coaches may view any team from their school; - Teacher coaches or attorney coaches who are the parents of students competing on a team other than the team the teacher or attorney is coaching may watch their child; and - Any attorney coach, teacher-sponsor, parent, sibling, or other spectator associated with the school of a mock trial team may observe another team's round if they obtain permission from each team participating in that round and disclose their presence and the teams' acceptances to the judge during preliminary matters.
+- coaches may view any team from their school; - coaches or parents of students competing on a team other than the team the teacher or attorney is coaching may watch their child; and - Any attorney coach, teacher-sponsor, parent, sibling, or other spectator associated with the school of a mock trial team may observe another team's round if they obtain permission from each team participating in that round and disclose their presence and the teams' acceptances to the judge during preliminary matters. - 4.4.

-4.4.
 Unauthorized Communications During Trial: Coaches, teachers, non-participating team members, and observers shall not talk to, signal, hand notes to, communicate with, or coach their teams during trial.
 Timekeepers are authorized to communicate only the time taken or remaining, and nothing else.
 This rule remains in force during any recess taken.
 Participating team members (those inside the bar) may, among themselves, communicate during the trial only verbally or through handwritten notes, not electronically; however, no disruptive communication is allowed.